-These are primarily ideas for small bits of leftovers that may be not enough, for instance, for a casserole or leftovers on their own.
-If you’re looking for great ways to use leftover Turkey or Ham, some simply good and others marvelously gourmet, see 12 Days of Turkey & 12 days of Ham.
+These are primarily ideas for small bits of left overs that may be not enough, for instance, for a casserole or left overs on their own.
+If you’re looking for great ways to use left over Turkey or Ham, some simply good and others marvelously gourmet, see 12 Days of Turkey & 12 days of Ham.
+Some of my recipes are tagged for Left Overs (meaning they make left overs, or planned left overs for another meal) or they use left overs.

-- Don’t forget you can serve leftovers over bread, corn bread, toast, biscuits, pop-overs, rice or noodles.
+- Don’t forget, left overs can often be served over bread, corn bread, toast, biscuits, pop-overs, rice, potatoes or noodles.

-- You can top leftovers with something: pie dough, puff pastry, corn bread
+- Left overs can be topped with something: pie dough, puff pastry, corn bread, mashed potatoes.

-- You can make very imaginative pizzas; I double my dough recipe and freeze one so I always have some on hand.
+- Imaginative Pizzas are a great use for left overs.
+Double pizza dough and freeze, so a pizza crust is alwasy on hand.
 Here’s two recipes for a BBQ turkey (or chicken) Pizza and a Chicken or Turkey and Artichoke Pizza.
+Both use left overs.

 - Crepes can be stuffed with all manner of things, savory as well as sweet, and served plain or covered in a cheese sauce and broiled till bubbly.